Radiotherapy Market

 External Beam Radiotherapy

-External beam radiotherapy (EBRT) is the most widely adopted technology, accounting for approximately 70% of the global radiotherapy market.
+External beam radiotherapy (EBRT) is the most widely adopted technology, accounting for approximately 70% of the radiotherapy market.
 It includes advanced techniques such as Image-Guided Radiotherapy (IGRT), Intensity Modulated Radiotherapy (IMRT), Stereotactic Therapy, and Particle Therapy.
 These modalities deliver precise doses of radiation to targeted tumors, minimizing damage to surrounding healthy tissues.
 IMRT and IGRT are widely used in treating complex cancers, while stereotactic and particle therapies are gaining popularity for their superior accuracy and outcomes.

 Internal Beam Radiotherapy/Brachytherapy